 1. Choose the Best Floss for You

 There are many different types of products for flossing on the market.
-If you find one product to be tedious or too hard to use, try another one until you find the best flossing products that work for you.
+If you find one product to be tedious or too hard to use, try another one until you find the top flossing products that work for you.
 If you are having difficulty finding the right type of floss or flossing tool for your particular needs, our dentist can help you choose a product and demonstrate the proper flossing technique.

-Here’s a list of products for flossing you want to consider:
+Here’s a list of products for Teeth flossing you want to consider:

 - Unwaxed Floss – Unwaxed floss works well if you have no problems getting the floss between your teeth and removing the floss from your teeth.
 It is also slightly thinner than unwaxed floss.